 BOARD OF TRUSTEES -- The Wor-Wic Community College Foundation provides two annual full-tuition scholarships, which are named for the board of trustees of the college, for outstanding high school seniors who have a 3.50 grade point average on a 4.00 scale -- one from Worcester County and one from Wicomico County.
 Recipients may be full- or part-time students, but the scholarships can be used only for a maximum of two years.
 Recipients must maintain a 3.00 grade point average.
-Top candidates are personally interviewed by the college's scholarship and financial aid committee.
-Interested students must submit an essay and complete Wor-Wic's "Academic and Financial Aid Scholarship Application," available in the financial aid office.
+In addition to the WAFSA, interested students must submit an essay.